YANYAN-w/tp/docs/UserGuide.md

 #### Listing Tasks: `list_t`, `lt`

-Show a list of all tasks in the T_Assistant.
+Shows a list of all tasks in the T_Assistant.

 **Format**: `list_t [gn/GROUP_NAME]`